xiaoming622/xiaoming622.github.io/_pages/about.md

 Fundings
 ------
-* 2021-2023, Integrated application of intelligent operation and maintenance technology for the Hong Kong-Zhuhai-Macao Bridge.
-National Key Research and Development Program of China. (*GRANT_NUMBER: 2019YFB1600704, Main contributor*)
+* 2019.12-2023.11, Integrated application of intelligent operation and maintenance technology for the Hong Kong-Zhuhai-Macao Bridge.
+National Key Research & Development Program of China.
+(Grant no: 2019YFB1600704, Main contributor)
+* 2017-2019, Model-Driven Software Development from Requirement Description to Code Generation.
+Science and Technology Development Fund.
+(Grant no: MYRG 2017-00141-FST)

 Awards
 ------